jofmi/collectivo/README.md

 ![Collectivo](docs/collectivo_rgb_header.png)

 Collectivo is an open-source platform for collaboration, participation, and data management.
-The software is specifically designed to promote the active engagement and self-organization of members in community projects and organizations.
+The software is designed to promote the active engagement and self-organization of members in community projects and organizations.
 With a modular structure, it can be easily customized to meet the needs of different users.

-Collectivo is build on [Nuxt](https://nuxt.com/docs/), [Directus](https://directus.io/), and (optionally) [Keycloak](https://www.keycloak.org/).
+Collectivo is build on [Nuxt](https://nuxt.com/docs/), [Directus](https://directus.io/), and [Keycloak](https://www.keycloak.org/).
 Features of the plattform are split into separate extensions, using [Nuxt Layers](https://nuxt.com/docs/guide/going-further/layers).
 The software is designed to make it as easy as possible to develop additional extensions and integrate existing tools into the plattform.

 If you are interested in using Collectivo or contributing to its development, please join our Discord server: https://discord.gg/42MWureAYW